Project: Rumble Bot Legs and Locomotion

 thingiverse

-I have designed a project to explore the best legs for locomotion.
-Brush bots are an inspiration for this project, along with an article in Make Magazine Vol 52 - Rumblebots Raceway by Douglas Stith.
-In fact, these bots should be compatible with his raceway and power source, instead of using a rumble motor like I did in the video.https://youtu.be/W89t2H4k3gQ Print Settings Printer: Generic prusa i3 style Rafts: No Supports: No Resolution: 0.2mm Infill: 100% Notes: I had to use TPE to get the bots to run around with the rumble motor on top.
-The PLA bots might work if you are using a rumbling track.
-I had some move, some not move, besides the spirit of the project is to experiment and figure it out.
-How I Designed This I came up with a bot size, sketched the body and extruded it.
-Then I rotated up the plane and sketched 1 leg and extruded as a new body.
+I'm designing a project to explore the best legs for locomotion, inspired by brush bots and an article in Make Magazine Vol 52 - Rumblebots Raceway by Douglas Stith.
+These bots should be compatible with his raceway and power source, instead of using a rumble motor like I did in the video.
+Print Settings Printer: Generic prusa i3 style Rafts: No Supports: No Resolution: 0.2mm Infill: 100% Notes: I had to use TPE to get the bots to run around with the rumble motor on top.
+The PLA bots might work if you're using a rumbling track.
+I came up with a bot size, sketched the body, and extruded it.
+Then I rotated up the plane and sketched 1 leg, extruding it as a new body.
 Finally, I made an array to replicate the leg 5 more times.
-I picked 6 legs to be like an insect, you can pick anything for yours.
+I picked 6 legs for an insect-like design; you can choose anything for yours.
 Fusion 360 - Showing bot body with 1 leg extruded and my plan for the other 5 legs.
 Overview and Background Brush bots!
-I have built brushbots with children for years, they love them!
-I have thought for a while, what if you could design your own legs?
+I've built them with children for years, and they love them.
+For a while, I thought, what if you could design your own legs?
 What type of legs are best?
-Well, I have not figured it out yet.
-Locomotion is the idea we are trying to grasp with this project.
-How do you move from one place to another.
+Well, I haven't figured it out yet.
+Locomotion is the idea we're trying to grasp with this project.
+How do you move from one place to another?
 How do these bots do it without having legs that move like we normally think of legs?
-This is a relatively low documentation area of engineering.
-Which is a great place for experimenting!
-Lesson Plan and Activity Step 1 - Background Knowledge Pre work: figure out a track and whether you intend to use motors or track vibration.
-Print a bot to use as a visual aid.
+Lesson Plan and Activity Step 1 - Background Knowledge Pre-work: figure out a track and whether you intend to use motors or track vibration.
+Print a bot as a visual aid.
 Discuss locomotion.
 Discuss vibration.
-Define bot size parameters (to fit on the track) Have students do a creative thinking sketch on a bot idea with no joints, but can utilize vibration to move. **Note: Consider not explaining too much about the way the legs work as to not hamper creativity in design.
-Step 2 - Design / Build Have students design their bot creation in modeling software.
+Define bot size parameters (to fit on the track).
+Have students do a creative thinking sketch on a bot idea with no joints, but can utilize vibration to move. **Note: Consider not explaining too much about the way the legs work as to not hamper creativity in design.** Step 2 - Design / Build Have students design their bot creation in modeling software.
 Have students 3D print their design.
 Optional: Let students use non-3D printed legs if they have proper static connections.
 Assemble bots, if assembly is required.
-Step 3 - Practical Testing Hold a bot race or time trial ** Remember to race bots fairly in both lanes if you have a 2 lane track.
+Step 3 - Practical Testing Hold a bot race or time trial.
+Remember to race bots fairly in both lanes if you have a 2-lane track.
 Have students observe what happens and take some notes about each heat.
 Step 4 - Review Hold a class discussion about what leg design worked best.
 Why do those legs work the best?
 Would there be a way to improve the design further?
 What applications could this knowledge be useful for?
-Tips & Tricks TPE (thermoplastic elastomer) worked best for me when using an onboard rumble motor Extruding the circle leg along a path is how I was able to make hooked legs.
-That is the method I used for all the legs.
-A couple fridge pack boxes cut down carefully and taped together could be all you need for a track.
-With the addition of a rumble creator.
+Tips & Tricks TPE (thermoplastic elastomer) worked best for me when using an onboard rumble motor.
+Extruding the circle leg along a path is how I made hooked legs.
+That's the method I used for all the legs.
+A couple of fridge pack boxes cut down carefully and taped together could be all you need for a track, with the addition of a rumble creator.
 Materials Needed Accessories The following materials and items can be helpful with this project.
-Optional - Motor Optional - Battery Optional - Vibrating track instead of motor and battery above (see references) Optional - Tape Optional - Motor holder Track measuring devices stop watch for time trials Skills Learned locomotion design vibration Rubric and Assessment What is locomotion?
+Optional - Motor Optional - Battery Optional - Vibrating track instead of motor and battery above (see references) Optional - Tape Optional - Motor holder Track Measuring devices Stopwatch for time trials Skills Learned Locomotion Design Vibration Rubric and Assessment What is locomotion?
 How does vibration create kinetic movement?
-What designs work better why?
+What designs work better, why?
 What factors tend to work against the designs?
 References Make Magazine Volume 52 page 84-85 http://makezine.com/go/rumblebot-races http://makezine.com/go/rumblebots-explainer https://en.wikipedia.org/wiki/Robot_locomotion https://en.wikipedia.org/wiki/Vibration

 Download Model from thingiverse